Church Fathers: Polycarp of Smyrna

 Polycarp of Smyrna (c.
 69) was a Christian bishop of Smyrna (now İzmir in Turkey).
 It is recorded that he had been a disciple of "John".
 The options/possibilities for this John are John, the son of Zebedee, traditionally viewed as the author of the Gospel of John, or John the Presbyter.
 Traditional advocates follow Eusebius of Caesarea in insisting that the apostolic connection of Polycarp was with John the Evangelist and that he was the author of the Gospel of John, and thus the Apostle John.

 Polycarp tried and failed to persuade Pope Anicetus to have the West celebrate Passover on the 14th of Nisan, as in the Eastern calendar.
 Around AD 155, the Smyrnans of his town demanded Polycarp's execution as a Christian, and he died a martyr.
 The story of his martyrdom describes how the fire built around him would not burn him, and that when he was stabbed to death, so much blood issued from his body that it quenched the flames around him.

 Papias of Hierapolis

 Very little is known of Papias apart from what can be inferred from his own writings.
 He is described as "an ancient man who was a hearer of John and a companion of Polycarp" by Polycarp's disciple Irenaeus (c.
 180).
-Eusebius adds that Papias was Bishop of Hierapolis around the time of Ignatius of Antioch.
+Eusebius adds that Papias was Bishop of Hierapolis around the time of Ignatius.
 In this office, Papias was presumably succeeded by Abercius of Hierapolis.
 The name Papias was very common in the region, suggesting that he was probably a native of the area.
 The work of Papias is dated by most modern scholars to about AD 95–120.

 Despite indications that the work of Papias was still extant in the Late Middle Ages, the full text is now lost; however, extracts appear in a number of other writings, some of which cite a book number.